base-angewandte/portfolio-frontend/README.md

 # build for production with minification
 npm run build

-# the built application available in dist folder can be served from a webserver or to test, run:
+# the built application available in dist folder can be served from a webserver or to test (inkl. build), run:
-node server.js
+npm run build:test
 # and visit your site at http://localhost:5000

 # build for production and view the bundle analyzer report
+npm run build:analyze

+# run linter on project files with autofix enabled
-npm run build --report
+npm run lint

 ```